 About the Position

 This position is located at the Department of State in the Bureau of Global Talent Management’s Global Community Liaison Office (GTM/GCLO) in Washington, D.C.
-The incumbent reports to the Division Chief and is responsible for supporting a wide variety of family member employment programs and initiatives related to inside-and outside-the-mission employment overseas, professional development opportunities, and returning to Washington.
+The incumbent of this position is responsible for supporting a wide variety of family member employment programs and initiatives related to inside-and outside-the-mission employment overseas, professional development opportunities, and returning to Washington.
 The incumbent reports to the Employment Program Coordinator.

-The Training Specialist for the Global Community Liaison Office (GTM/GCLO), GS-1712-11 is an Excepted Service, full-time, Schedule A, two-year limited appointment, with potential to be extended up to a maximum of five years; GS-11 is the full performance level for this position.
+The FLO Specialist (Employment), Global Community Liaison Office (GTM/GCLO), GS-301-12 is an Excepted Service, full-time, Schedule A, two-year limited appointment, with potential to be extended up to a maximum of five years; GS-12 is the full performance level for this position.
 This appointment is not in the Competitive Service.
 The selected candidate will receive a two-year Non-Career term appointment with benefits, including Federal Employees Retirement System (FERS), Thrift Savings Plan (TSP), Federal Employees’ Group Life Insurance (FEGLI), and Federal Employees Health Benefits (FEHB).
-After successfully performing the required duties in Washington, D.C., and at the discretion of GTM/GCLO management and supervisor, the incumbent may be eligible to serve in this position as a Domestic Employee Teleworking from Overseas (DETO), depending upon GCLO staffing, time zone, and other factors.
+After successfully performing the required duties in Washington, D.C., and at the discretion of GTM/GCLO management and supervisor, the incumbent may be eligible to serve in this position as a Domestic Employee Teleworking from Overseas (DETO), depending upon GTM/GCLO staffing, time zone, and other factors.

 The Global Community Liaison Office (GCLO) was established in 1978 as the Family Liaison Office (FLO) to improve the quality of life of FS employees and their family members.
 The office recently changed its name to Global Community Liaison Office (GTM/GCLO) and continues to assist both employees and family members in the areas of family member employment, education, crisis support, unaccompanied tours, and expeditious naturalization.
 GTM/GCLO also provides support to evacuees from overseas missions, is the functional office for the worldwide Community Liaison Office program, and organizes Washington, D.C., and overseas training workshops annually.
 GTM/GCLO produces a variety of publications and electronic media, and its staff participate in numerous presentations in Foreign Service Institute (FSI) courses, to other agency personnel, and to post communities overseas.
 Further information about GTM/GCLO is available via www.state.gov/gclo.